Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Introduction

+The goal of this work is to give the first rigorous theoretical results concerning the algorithm mixing deterioration caused by the excess switches induced by sub-sampling.
+To that end, we carry out a scaling limit analysis of Zig-Zag algorithm as the data set size $n \to \infty$, with dimension $d$ being fixed.
+Interplaying closely with the large-sample Bayesian asymptotics, we prove weak convergence results for the underlying PDMP for different sub-sampling versions of the Zig-Zag algorithm.
+The scaling limit approach has been a standard and impactful one in the literature to study mixing properties of MCMC algorithms with respect to dimension (\cite[e.g.][]{bierkens2022high,roberts1997weak,roberts2001}) and dataset size \citep{schmon2021optimal, schmon2021large}.
+Recently, there has been a growing interest in the non-asymptotic analysis of traditional MCMC methods (\cite{altmeyerPolynomialTimeGuarantees2022, chewi_optimal_2021, dwivedi_log-concave_2019}), however, the non-asymptotic literature on PDMPs remains relatively limited (though see \cite{lu2022explicit, andrieu2021hypocoercivity}).

-In parametric Bayesian inference, given sufficient regularity in the model and the true data-generating distribution, it is well known that the posterior distribution converges to a degenerate distribution as the data set size $n \to \infty$ irrespective of whether the true data-generating distribution belongs to the assumed model or not \citep{berk1970consistency, kleijn2012}.
-The point of concentration is the parameter value (if it exists and is unique) minimizing the Kullback-Liebler (KL) divergence between the true data-generating distribution and the assumed model.
-In well-specified settings, this is the same as the true parameter.
-Our results in the transient phase (Section \ref{sec:transient}) show that for large $n$, the Zig-Zag trajectories behave like deterministic smooth flows with a drift pushing them in the direction of decreasing KL-divergence.
-While the canonical Zig-Zag attains optimal speed ($\pm 1$) in the limit, the sub-sampling versions remain sub-optimal with a damping factor that depends on the model.
+In parametric Bayesian inference, under sufficient regularity conditions, it is well known that the posterior distribution converges to a degenerate distribution as $n \to \infty$ \citep{berk1970consistency, kleijn2012}.
+The point of concentration, say $x_0$ if it exists and is unique, is the one minimizing the Kullback-Liebler (KL) divergence between the true data-generating distribution and the assumed model.
+We analyze the algorithm in two different phases: first, the {\it transient phase} when the process is $O(1)$ distance away from $x_0$.
+In this phase in the limit, any MCMC procedure is equivalent to an optimization routine seeking to find $x_0$ and so is Zig-Zag.
+In Section \ref{sec:transient}, we show that as $n \to \infty$, the Zig-Zag trajectories behave like deterministic smooth flows with a drift pushing them in the direction of decreasing KL-divergence.
+In particular, Theorem \ref{thm:transient} establishes weak convergence of the Zig-Zag trajectories to the solutions of a system of ODEs.
+These ODEs are explicitly characterized in equation \eqref{eq:limiting_drift}.
+We observe that while the canonical Zig-Zag attains optimal speed ($\pm 1$) in the limit, the sub-sampling versions remain sub-optimal with a damping factor that depends on the model.
 In particular, we find that the vanilla sub-sampling starts with the optimal speed at infinity, suffering from an extreme slowdown as the process gets closer to the minimizer.
 On the other hand for sub-sampling with control variates, the drift remains positive at stationarity achieving optimal speed for model densities that are log-concave in the parameter.